vivekbahl2021/github-actions-workshop/labs/aspnet-webapp/upload-artifact-lab.md

 ### Step 4: Commit and Push the Workflow File

-1. Save the changes to the `aspnet-webapp-upload-artifacts.yml` file.
+1. Save the changes to the `aspnet-webapp-upload-artifact.yml` file.
-2. Commit the updated file with a descriptive message, e.g., `"Added workflow for uploading build artifacts"`.
+2. Commit the updated file with a descriptive message, e.g., `"Added workflow for uploading build artifact"`.
 3. Push the changes to your repository.

 ---